 There are no exceptions or exemptions to applying for charity registration, which is compulsory for all charities.

 Failure to apply to register when called forward, or failing to supply us with the required documents and information, is a breach of the Charities Act and the Commission may pursue the issue through the courts.
 It will also result in the loss of your recognition as a charity, including for tax purposes, which could mean HMRC will no longer pay Gift Aid to your organisation.

 No, registration is a one off process.
-However, you will be required to notify us of any change, for example if your charity closes, and keep us updated on your activities via the annual reporting regime for registered charities.
+However, you will be required to notify us of any changes to your organisation, for example if your charity makes any changes to its governing document, closes or changes its name, and keep us updated on your activities via the annual reporting regime for registered charities.

 If you need to make changes to your trustees, public address or contacts you can do this by logging on to Online services and making the necessary changes yourself.